Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/supported-data-sources/athena.md

 If you want to add another Amazon Athena server, you can quickly do this by clicking/tapping the  *+ Connection* button on the right (see above).

+After choosing a database, click/tap _Select and Continue_.

 ### Editing the data source information

 In the last dialog that opens, you can change the original database name and add a description.
 Both will be shown in the Data Sources list to help users choose the source of data they need for their visualization.